 The early 1600s was an exciting time in our country’s history.
 Colonists were arriving and successfully settling here.
 From Jamestown to Plymouth, people were arriving in the New World and finding a way to make a home.
 Through the years we saw the establishment of other colonies, 13 total, before we finally came together to become the United States of America.

-When our middle school students study historical events we include as many activities as possible to help them bring their learning to life.
-We use hands-on activities, books, movies, and more to make the events from the past as interesting and relatable as possible.
+When we study Colonial America, I include as many colonial games and hands-on activities as possible as a way to bring this time period to life for my older kids.
+We use hands-on activities, books, movies, and more to make the events from the past as interesting as possible.

 This post contains affiliate links.